Mercy School of Diagnostic Medical Sonography

 The sonographer is able to perform the following:

-- Obtain, review and integrate pertinent patient history and clinical data to facilitate optimum diagnostic results
+- Obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.

-- Perform appropriate procedures and record anatomic, pathological and physiological data for interpretation by the physician
+- Perform appropriate procedures and record anatomic, pathologic, and/or physiologic data for interpretation by a physician.

-- Exercise discretion and judgment in the performance of sonographic procedures.
+- Exercise discretion and judgment in the performance of sonographic and/or other diagnostic services.

-- Demonstrate appropriate communication skill with patients and colleagues
+- Demonstrate appropriate communication skills with patients and colleagues.

-- Provide good patient education related to medical ultrasound and promote the principles of good health.
+- Provide patient education related to medical ultrasound and/or other diagnostic vascular techniques, and promote principles of good health.